TOGASHI666/TOGASHI666/README.md

 ##  🕶️ Skills

+-**C#:** Developing tools and extensions for game development.

+-**MySQL:** Experienced in managing databases, writing SQL queries, and creating robust data-driven solutions for web and application development.
+Proficient in designing efficient schemas, handling complex joins, and optimizing database performance.

 -**pawn:** Skilled in creating and optimizing SA-MP server scripts.

 -**C++:** Proficient in developing performance-critical systems and game mechanics.